-Complainant takes issue with various statements made by the subject judges in underlying rulings, claiming they are false.
-To the extent that these claims challenge the judges' rulings or handling of complainant's underlying cases, they are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
+Complainant takes issue with rulings by the court on procedural motions and issues in an underlying case, contends that the court should not have ruled on certain motions, and asserts that parties in the underlying case should have been dismissed when they failed to file answers to the complaint.
+Complainant concludes that these arguments demonstrate a denial of due process.
+These claims are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
 Misconduct Rule 11(c)(1)(B).
 As explained in the Breyer Report, this exclusion of matters related to the merits of underlying cases protects the independence of the judges deciding those cases.
 See Breyer Report, App.
-E., ¶ 2.
+E., $\P$ 2.